 Updated 2 June 2017

 The Panasonic G7 is the best value beginner camera for low budget filmmaking.
-It offers sharp video and relatively good low-light performance in a compact, convenient body.
+It offers sharp video and and reasonable low light performance in a compact, convenient body.

 The G7 isn’t really a video camera: it’s an interchangeable lens ‘mirrorless’ camera, mainly designed for shooting stills.
 But the relatively large sensor and interchangeable lenses offer more creative possibilities than camcorders costing two or three times the price.
 And Panasonic have squeezed a lot of great video features into this little camera.

 The G7 can shoot sharp 1080p Full HD video at up to 60fps (2x slow motion).
 It can also record 4k ‘Ultra HD’ (see below).
 It has a tilt-and-swivel touchscreen, and its eye-level electronic viewfinder makes it more convenient than an SLR.
-It’s actually better in low light than Panasonic’s more expensive, but older, GH4.
-You can buy it with a 14-42 kit lens (equivalent to 28-85 wide to medium telephoto on a ‘full frame’ SLR), or a sharper 14-140 which is much longer at the telephoto end.
+It’s better in low light than Panasonic’s more expensive – but older – GH4.
+You can buy it with a 14-42 kit lens (equivalent to about 30-90 wide to medium telephoto on a ‘full frame’ SLR), or a sharper 14-140 which is much longer at the telephoto end.

 You can get simple, inexpensive adapters to fit other maker’s manual focus lenses to the G7.
 These cheap old lenses are great for creative filmmaking.
 An inexpensive 50mm manual focus ‘prime’ (non-zooming) lens is ideal for closeups of people.
 You can move far enough back to avoid distortion, and its wide aperture lets you create attractive out-of-focus backgrounds.